adobe/wskdebug/README.md

 The action to debug (e.g. `myaction`) must already be deployed.

-### Visual Studio Code - Node JS
+### Visual Studio Code - Node.js

 Add the configuration below to your [launch.json](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations).
-Replace `myaction` with the name of your action.
+Replace `MYACTION` with the name of your action and `ACTION.js` with the source file containing the action.
 When you run this, it will start wskdebug and should automatically connect the debugger.

-Currently, to find the code to debug, you will have to look in the debug panel on the left side under "Loaded Scripts" &gt; "&lt;eval&gt;", and find the eval snippet that is your action code.
-You can then set breakpoints.
-This will be improved in future versions.

 ```
     "configurations": [
         {
             "type": "node",
             "request": "launch",
-            "name": "Debug myaction",
+            "name": "wskdebug MYACTION",
-            "program": "wskdebug",
+            "runtimeExecutable": "wskdebug",
-            "args": ["myaction"],
+            "args": [ "MYACTION", "${workspaceFolder}/ACTION.js", "-p", "9229", "-v" ],
-            "port": 9229
+            "port": 9229,
+            "localRoot": "${workspaceFolder}",
+            "remoteRoot": "/code",
+            "outputCapture": "std"
         }
     ]
 ```

+Stop the debugger in VS Code to end the debugging session and `wskdebug`.

 ### Plain usage
 Run `wskdebug` and specify the action